SamidyFR/Guides/docs/reverse-cai-guide.md

 ### *Extracting Character Definitions and Jailbreaking*

+> **Warning:** c.ai has updated their API endpoints, which means this section is completely useless.
+Don't bother following.

 You can also extract the character definitions and jailbreak them to create your own versions of them.

 #### *The Direct Approach: Using Browser DevTools*